danomatika/PdParty/README.md

 [key] works with an external bluetooth or usb keyboard. [keyup] & [keyname] are not supported as there is currently no *official* way to intercept raw key events on iOS.

+#### VU Meter

+[vu] gui objects do *not* have a sending name in PdParty, so make sure you're patch doesn't rely on passing values through any meters.

 ### DroidParty Compatibility

 PdParty will support DroidParty abstractions ([taplist], [menubang], etc).
 Custom fonts & SVG widgets/styling are planned, but not an immediate priority and will be saved for a later date.
 Standalone app support is not planned due to the nature of the iOS AppStore.